 His primary research interest lies in infections in the critically ill.
 He leverages large datasets for epidemiologic investigations on antimicrobial resistance, sepsis, procalcitonin use, smoke inhalation acute lung injury and the role of IVIG in necrotizing fasciitis and granulocyte transfusions in invasive mycoses.
-He founded and leads the NIH Antimicrobial Resistance Outcomes Research (ARSO) Initiative, a collaborative between the NIH Clinical Center, Intramural NIAID investigators, the CDC and Harvard Medical School.
-He has spearheaded investigations that underscore the benefits of dually training in critical care medicine and infectious diseases.
+His ongoing work includes use of large electronic health record-based repositories to understand the market size for new antibiotics (in collaboration with the US FDA), the impact of early discontinuation of antibiotics in culture negative sepsis and identify more objective candidate ICU performance measures.

 Kadri SS, Hohmann SF, Orav EJ, et al. Tracking colistin-treated patients to monitor the incidence and outcome of carbapenem-resistant Gram-negative infections.
 Clin Infect Dis.
 2015 Jan 1;60(1):79-87